C.J. Abrams Player Props: Nationals vs. Marlins

-C.J.
-Abrams -- with an on-base percentage of .132 in his past 10 games, 130 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the hill, on June 17 at 4:05 PM ET.
+On Sunday, C.J.
+Abrams (.108 on-base percentage in past 10 games, 151 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Marlins.
+In his previous game he had a hitless showing (0-for-3) against the Marlins.

 C.J.
 Abrams Game Info & Props vs. the Marlins